 Exams and Tests

-Your health care provider can diagnose monkeypox by looking at the rash and asking questions about your medical history.
+Your health care provider can diagnose mpox by looking at the rash and asking questions about your medical history.

 Your provider may take specimens from your skin lesions and send them for testing.
 A PCR test (polymerase chain reaction test) can confirm the diagnosis.

 Currently, there is no specific treatment for the mpox virus.
 In most people, symptoms usually go on their own in 2 to 4 weeks.